In Officer Education .

 There are three ways to enter the Scholarship Program:

-- Apply to the national competition each year.
-This process entails filling out and submitting an appropriate application; being interviewed by an NROTC officer; having a physical examination; and applying to, and being accepted by, one of the colleges or universities throughout the country that offers an NROTC program.
+- by applying to the national competition each year.
+This process entails filling out and submitting an appropriate application; being interviewed; having a physical examination; and applying to, and being accepted by, one of the colleges or universities throughout the country that offers an NROTC program.

-- Enroll in the College Program at Cornell and earn a recommendation from the Professor of Naval Science for a scholarship after at least one semester in the program.
+- by enrolling in the College Program at Cornell and being recommended by the Professor of Naval Science for a scholarship after at least one semester in the program.

-- Enter through the two or three-year Scholarship Program.
+- by entering through the Two-Year Scholarship Program.